Trip to Malaysia, video no. 1: Days of Sun

 Among other interesting places we visited, the major attractions were the tea plantations at Cameron Highlands (for which I specially brought the Zeiss 100mm Makro) that features a special article here, and a very nice resort on Pangkor Island called Pangkor Island Beach Resort:)

 Although we are not the resort-tourist-type, we decided to spoil ourselves with this 4 stars luxury holiday by the Indian Ocean.
 Was it worth it?
 The following video will tell the story and then you can decide for yourselves.

-For some unforgettable 9 days I made an extensive use of my equipment while savouring the beach and very expensive beers (Malaysia is a muslim country) among peacocks, hornbills, monkeys and a very funny wild boar that was visiting us precisely 20 minutes before the birds’ feeding time:)
+For some unforgettable 9 days I made an extensive use of my equipment while savoring the beach and very expensive beers (Malaysia is a Muslim country) among peacocks, horn-bills, monkeys and a very funny wild boar that was visiting us precisely 20 minutes before the birds’ feeding time:)

 The wild boar was not always funny though, as once he just came very very close to me while I was shooting him and took a bite of my Joby tripod – two balls at the end of one leg were chewed and chewed and chewed and in the end left on the grass completely deformed.

 Although the video equipment included a Canon 5D Mark III, I found myself making more use of the oldie but goldie Panasonic GH2 mirror-less camera that proved to be very useful as it had an Olympus 14-150mm attached.
 Not the brightest or the most trustful lens in the world, but hey, 12000 km away from home you just use what’s in the bag:) and the Olympus is a very versatile lens to carry around because of the huge focal lengths it covers.